Northern Bald Ibis Facts

 - The species also once possessed a significantly greater natural range.
-While they once covered much of Europe, northern Africa, and the Middle East, they now occupy only a fraction of that range.
+While it once covered much of Europe, northern Africa, and the Middle East, it now occupies only a fraction of that range.

-- The IUCN lists them as Critically Endangered, due to their extremely limited population.
-Conservation efforts continue, yet their numbers continue to decline.
+- The IUCN lists the animal as Critically Endangered, due to its extremely limited population.
+Conservation efforts continue, yet its numbers continue to decline.
 The primary causes include habitat loss and illegal hunting.

 Northern Bald Ibis Physical Description

 While the distinctive Northern Bald Ibis has a moderate wingspan, sexual dimorphism remains present among the genders.
 Though males typically possess a larger wingspan of up to 53 in (135 cm), a female’s wingspan averages only 49 in (125 cm).